ansh-1111/Linkedin-Product-Case-Study_/README.md

 ---

 ## **Conclusion**
 This project successfully dissects LinkedIn's functionality and designs a schema that captures its core data architecture.
-By focusing on key entities, attributes, and relationships, this case study provides valuable insights into how data modeling drives LinkedIn's effectiveness in professional networking, career development, and knowledge sharing.
+By focusing on key entities, attributes, and relationships, this case study provides valuable insights into how data modelling drives LinkedIn's effectiveness in professional networking, career development, and knowledge sharing.

 🔥 **Star this repo if you find the project useful!** 🚀